 How many days is ideal for Florence?

-If you’re just looking to see the main sights in Florence, two to three days is certainly enough time.
-However, if you’d like to venture out of this Tuscan city, whether it be on a regional train or with a tour guide, you’ll want to spend at least four to five days in Florence.
+If you’re looking to see the main sights in Florence, two to three days is certainly enough time.
+However, if you’d like to venture out of this Tuscan city, whether on a regional train or with a tour guide, you’ll want to spend at least four to five days in Florence.

 Which month is best in Florence?